 Site Usage 2017

 · Your energy consumption for November is 11,920 kWh lower than last year, that’s a 15% reduction!

 · Your energy consumption for October is 9,360 kWh lower than last year (about 9%)

 · Your energy consumption for September is 5,880 kWh lower than last year (about 5%)

 · Average daily usage is also lower than last year

 · The average temperature was about 1 degree higher than last year

 Edison reduces site energy use by 10% Currently in 2nd place for reduced use with MPS schools...

-Room 4 - Ms. Morris wins the class energy competition.
-They will get a pizza party when we get back in January.
+Room 4 - Ms. Morris won the class energy competition.

 Room 33- Energy Shirts